 - MetLife: $38 a month

-So, as you can see, Joan’s rates start out instantly higher if she goes with the 30-year option, and she also has slightly fewer options as far as providers go.
+So, as you can see, the rates start out instantly higher in our example above with the 30-year option.
+You also have slightly fewer options as far as providers go.

 It’s always a good strategy to secure coverage quickly.
 If you wait until you’re older to get coverage anything can happen.
 So choosing a 30-year policy now is likely better for your family in the long run.

 You can also use our quote tool on this page to start comparing companies and rates today, or feel free to call us at 888-411-1329 to get a customized quote and learn more about getting the right life insurance coverage for you.
 We’ll gladly help you find the best 20 year or 30 year term life policy- whichever one works best for you and your family.